MonikaFeigler/KBC_DataFlowTemplates/keboola-marketingchannels/v0/src/extractor/keboola.ex-google-analytics-v4/keboola-marketingchannels-googleanalytics-data-source/description.md

-Created from [GAA] Google Analytics - This Year version #63

-This extractor contains 5 rows:
-GA traffic source, GA geo audience, GA page behaviour, GA site statistics and GA ads analytics.
-This extractor is incremental - getting data from last week.
+## Credentials:
-**!IMPORTANT**: Please Setup Profiles (on the right) before running this component.
+Please Setup Profiles (on the right) before running this component.

+## Description:
+Google Analytics data is extracted with this extractor.
+The extractor is getting data about basic sessions and transactions.
+It's an incremental upload.
+This data will enrich the marketing model with keywords adgroup and marketing transactions.